paepcke/activity_log_analysis/README.md

        acad_org: AEROASTRO
 ```

-- Use the IpLocation table joined to Activities for an estimate of visitors accessing from on, versus off campus locations.
+- Use the IpLocation table joined to Activities for an estimate of visitors accessing from on&ndash;, versus off campus locations.
 This information might be of interest when looking for Covid related effects
 - The entries in InstructorLookup are created by visitors expending the extra effort of clicking on a particular instructor to see their profile
 - Use the ContextPins and EnrollmentHist tables to estimate a visitor's goal mindset during interactions.

-##Activities Table
+## Activities Table

 | Column Name              |   Example Entry         |
 |--------------------------|------------------------|